|Model||Capacity||Weight||Motor power||Heating power||Process bowl width||Size LxW|

-Vibratory dryer machines help in drying wet metal and non-metal workpieces/components after finishing and cleaning process.
+Vibratory dryer machines help in drying wet metal and non-metal workpieces/components after the finishing and cleaning process.

 They are especially used to speed up the drying process for finished workpieces that must not oxidize.

-They usually come in forms that make integration with vibratory finishing machines very easy.
+They usually come in forms that can be integrated with vibratory finishing machines very easily.

 This helps in guaranteeing a compact but complete industrial finishing framework.

 In most vibratory dryer machines, workpiece drying takes place through warming up the loaded media.